Study smarter with Fiveable

 Inductive arguments aim for reasonable support, not logical necessity.
 True premises make the conclusion likely, but exceptions remain possible.
 These structures dominate scientific reasoning and everyday thinking.

-Compare: Analogical vs. causal arguments—analogical reasoning says "these cases are similar, so they'll have similar outcomes," while causal reasoning says "this factor produces that outcome."
+Compare: Analogical vs. causal arguments.
+Analogical reasoning says "these cases are similar, so they'll have similar outcomes."
+Causal reasoning says "this factor produces that outcome."
 Analogies compare; causal arguments explain mechanisms.
+You'd use an analogy when you lack direct evidence but have a strong parallel case, and a causal argument when you can identify and support a specific mechanism.

 Some arguments rely not on logical structure but on who says something.
 These can be legitimate or fallacious depending on how they're used.

-Compare: Argument from authority vs. inductive arguments—both provide probable (not certain) support, but authority arguments rest on who makes the claim while inductive arguments rest on evidence patterns.
-Strong reasoning often combines both.
+Compare: Argument from authority vs. inductive arguments.
+Both provide probable (not certain) support, but authority arguments rest on who makes the claim while inductive arguments rest on evidence patterns.
+Strong reasoning often combines both: an expert's conclusion backed by solid data.

 | Concept | Best Examples |